juansebastianl/VIIRS-Nightlights-Extraction/README.md

 Code to download and extract the monthly world composites VIIRs nighlights dataset found at the [Earth Observation Group](https://payneinstitute.mines.edu/eog/nighttime-lights/)

-In order to download from the EOG website an account is which can be created [here](https://eogdata.mines.edu/products/register/).
+In order to download from the EOG website you need an account is which can be created [here](https://eogdata.mines.edu/products/register/).

 The scripts should be run in the following order: